cefn/watchable/packages/nevermore/README.md

 - `createExecutorStrategy` - wraps async functions without changing your code
 - `createSettlementSequence` - pulls from generators creating jobs just-in-time

-See `Usage` later for more detail about the two API signatures.
+See more detail about the two API signatures in the `APIs` section later in this document.

 ## Available strategies